dtrelogan/react-formstate/api.md

 ### <a name="UnitOfWork.add">object add(string name, ? value)</a>

-adds a value directly to your form state.
+adds a value directly to your form state, or updates an existing value.

 returns the state updates from the unit of work. this makes it easier to transform injected form state